MicrosoftDocs/power-pages-docs/power-pages-docs/configure/omnichannel.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 [Omnichannel](/dynamics365/customer-service/implement/introduction-omnichannel) provides enterprise to instantly connect and engage with their customers via live chat.
-Configuring omnichannel with Power Pages site copilot allow end users to escalate interaction with live agent when copilot doesn't able to answer the queries or user expecting a response which is not designed in the site.
+Configuring Omnichannel with Power Pages site copilot allows your end users to escalate interaction with live agent when copilot isn't able to answer the queries or the user is expecting a response which is not designed in the site.

 > [!IMPORTANT]
 >